crowdlingo/course/src/speaking/travelling.md

 ## Vocabulary

 <vocab-list>
+- indispensable
+  - not to be dispensed with
+- picturesque
+  - suggesting or suitable for a picture
 - experience
   - the accumulation of knowledge or skill that results from direct participation in events or activities
-- countryside
-  - rural regions
 - Wherever
   - where in the world
-- memorable
-  - worth remembering
-- historical
-  - of or relating to the study of history
-- picturesque
-  - suggesting or suitable for a picture
-- indispensable
-  - not to be dispensed with

 <!-- blank -->